vaginessa/dns-wiki/Home.md

 :exclamation: Before you ask anything please take a look first into our official [[FAQ]].
 A general discussion platform can be found [here on XDA-Developers](http://forum.xda-developers.com/showthread.php?t=1957231).
 Use our GitHub platform only for [issue reports](https://github.com/ukanth/afwall/issues), [see here how-to do this](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) - or [pull requests](https://github.com/ukanth/afwall/pulls). :exclamation:

-:warning: We are not responsible for any external content mentioned here in this Wiki!
+:warning: We are not responsible for any external content mentioned here on this Wiki!
 [Due the mass of Chrome/Chromium security complications](https://trac.torproject.org/projects/tor/wiki/doc/ImportantGoogleChromeBugs) read also [this](https://blog.torproject.org/blog/isec-partners-conducts-tor-browser-hardening-study) and [this](https://blog.torproject.org/blog/google-chrome-incognito-mode-tor-and-fingerprinting), our Wiki is focused on browsing with Firefox (mobile), please do not ask anything how to secure/harden Chrome/Chromium or any mod of this Browser which use the same engine.
 Thanks! :warning:

 Index